IrynaOliynyk/IrynaOliynyk-DevOps_online_Lviv_2021-Q3/m3/task3.1/readme.md

 5.Fill in tables.

-6.Constructand execute SELECToperator with WHERE,GROUP BYand ORDER BY.
+6.Constructand execute SELECT operator with WHERE,GROUP BYand ORDER BY.

 7.Execute other different SQL queries DDL, DML, DCL.

 8.Create a database of new users with different privileges.
 Connect to the database as a new user and verify that the privilegesallow or deny certain actions.

-9.Make a selection from the main tableDBMySQL.
+9.Make a selection from the main table DB MySQL.

 ## PART 2